-In addition to the paper copy, the proposal and appendix as well as the progress report are also required in electronic format.
-Please send the electronic version with the hard copy application in PDF format on CD-ROM to:
+In addition to the paper copy, the final versions of the proposal and appendices as well as the progress report are also required in PDF format.
+Please supply separate PDF files for proposal, appendices (one file containing all appendices) and progress report (if applicable), respectively.
+In addition, please supply paragraph 10 (Summary) also in word format.
+Please send the electronic version on CD-ROM together with the hard copy application to: